This page outlines some preventative measures you can take to help keep your computer running smoothly.

 Updating the Windows software.

 Patching Windows is the most important thing you can do to protect against computer attacks.
-This is an easy process done from the Windows Update website.
+This is an easy process done by using Windows Update on your computer.

 Get a surge protector.